TheUbMunster/stg-blog/memory-allocator/memory-allocator.md

 memory for information to live.
 But before we get into that, I think it's important to talk about the other major place memory lives during the lifetime of your program, *the stack*.

-Aside: although these concepts are almost universally applicable, I will be discussing the remainder of this post from a C/++-esq perspective.
+Aside: although these concepts are almost universally applicable, I will be discussing this post from a C/++-esq perspective.

 ## The stack